-If you want to sell your company, or if you want to buy a company, that is a special process.
+If you want to sell your company in The Netherlands, or if you want to buy a company, that is a special process.
 When the business of a private company with limited liability (BV) is transferred, usually the shares in that BV (or in the BV at the head of the group) are taken over.
 Of course it is important for the buyer of the company to know what he is buying, what the financial condition of the company is, if any claims from the past can be expected, what the prospects are and what the legal status of major contracts is.
 All these components pay a part in determining the conditions under which shares in the BV can be taken over: not just the price, but also, for example, the warranties and how the seller leaves the company.

 Each takeover is different, but in general a takeover takes place in the following sequence: